singmann/psytml/README.md

 The examples folder contains some simple examples.

-**The examples/psychopy folder contains PsychoPy1.py a "complete" experiment using PyTML.**
+**The examples/psychopy folder contains PsychoPy1.py a "complete" experiment using PsychoPy and PyTML.**

 Henrik Singmann, September 2012